Sacrafex/The-Breath-of-Code/README.md

 > _If you built a universe… would its inhabitants believe in you?_

-This project merges artificial intelligence, moral systems, procedural generation, and philosophical design to explore the essence of divine influence — and the struggle of the created to understand the Creator.
+This project merges artificial intelligence, moral systems, procedural generation, and philosophical design to present a unique sandbox interaction idea.

 ---